Page Table of Contents

 |Share Files and Folders||1.
 EaseUS Todo PCTrans...Full steps

 3. OneDrive...Full steps

 |Share Printers||Step 1.
 Open Settings, and click "Devices" > "Printers & Scanners"; Step 2.
 Under the "Printer & scanners"...Full steps|

-With the release of the Windows Version 1803, one of the changes Microsoft has executed is to remove the HomeGroup feature within Windows.
-After you update your PC to Windows 10 running 1809, 1903 or later version, you'll see:
+With the release of Windows Version 1803, one of the changes Microsoft has executed is to remove the HomeGroup feature within Windows.
+After you update your PC to Windows 10 running 1809, 1903, or later versions, you'll see the following:

 - HomeGroup won't appear in File Explorer.

 - HomeGroup won't appear in the Control Panel, which means that you can't create, join, or leave a homegroup.

 - HomeGroup won't appear on the Troubleshoot screen when you go to "Settings"> "Update & Security"> "Troubleshoot."